-Challenge Solve Rate (CSR) · Cloudflare Bot Management docs

 Challenge Solve Rate (CSR)

-The Challenge Solve Rate (CSR) is the percentage of issued challenges — Challenge (Captcha) or JS Challenge actions — that were solved.
-You can find the CSR of a rule by going to Firewall > Firewall Rules.
+The Challenge Solve Rate (CSR) is the percentage of issued challenges — Legacy CAPTCHA, JS Challenge, or Managed Challenge actions — that were solved.
+You can find the CSR of a rule by going to Security > Firewall rules.

 CSR = number of challenges solved / number of challenges issued